How Green is Drywall Joint Compound?

 - 9% prefer the lime green lid because it sands easily

-GREEN BUILDER: We would love to hear some research about the eco footprint of various joint compounds..ie which is most sustainable in terms of manufacture, serviceability, durability?
+Green Builder: We would love to hear some research about the eco footprint of various joint compounds that addresses which is most sustainable in terms of manufacture, serviceability, durability?

-GREEN BUILDER: Thanks for that response Robin.
-It's a good start, although pretty general.
-I'm interested in what progress has been made in the drywall mix over the past decade, and whether it's any safer for workers.
-Could USG to address some of the health concerns from this 1998 study, http://elcosh.org/document/2102/d000348/dusts-from-drywall-joint-compound-mud-may-be-a-serous-lung-hazard,-niosh-finds.html
+Green Builder: What progress has been made in the drywall mix over the past decade and is it any safer for workers.
+Could USG address some of the health concerns from this 1998 study, which says:

 "A study by the National Institute for Occupational Safety and Health (NIOSH) has shown that "nuisance dust" from joint-compound mud used in drywall work can contain toxic materials.
 And, there can be dangerously high amounts of dust from sanding and other drywall work.